-As of the date of this filing, our executive officers and directors beneficially own approximately 31% of our shares of common stock.
+As of the date of this filing, our executive officers and directors beneficially own approximately 31% of our shares of common stock on a fully diluted basis.
 As a result, our executive officers and directors may be able to: elect or defeat the election of our directors, amend or prevent amendment to our articles of incorporation or bylaws, effect or prevent a merger, sale of assets or other corporate transaction, and control the outcome of any other matter submitted to the shareholders for vote.
 Accordingly, our outside stockholders may be unable to influence management and exercise control over our business.